 The Lakeland water system operates under Public Water System ID No. FL6531014.
 Unlike wastewater permits, the water system permit does not require periodic renewal.
-Permitting and compliance monitoring of the Lakeland water system is conducted by the Florida Department of Health in Polk County (FDOH-Polk), which was delegated the drinking water program responsibilities by the Florida Department of Environmental Protection (FDEP).
+Permitting and compliance monitoring of the Lakeland water system is conducted by the Polk County Health Department.
+The Polk County Health Department was delegated the drinking water program responsibilities by the Florida Department of Environment Protection(FDEP)

-Due to the outbreak of COVID-19, the Polk County Health Department (PCHD) has not conducted sanitary surveys for calendar years 2020 and 2021.
-The last sanitary survey of the production wells, the treatment plants, and distribution system was conducted on December 19, 2019.
-The City received an email copy of the completed Sanitary Survey Report dated January 16, 2020.
-The report noted two known deficiencies as follows:
+On July 28, 2020 the Polk County Health Department conducted the most recent sanitary survey of the production wells, the treatment plants, and the distribution system.
+The City received an email copy of the completed Sanitary Survey Report dated July 29, 2022.
+The system was found to be substantially in compliance with no deficiencies noted.